-You can cash in from CPA, figure out conversions through Google Ads, leverage existing CPA through different channels- choose what works for the company and prioritise accordingly.
+You can cash in from CPA, figure out conversions, leverage existing CPA through different channels- choose what works for the company and prioritise accordingly.

 If you don’t notice any progress in ROI by changing the target location, you may not invest as much in the average position.

-Similarly, if your company’s goal is to increase sales, consider focusing on cost per conversion.
-And when you’ve got enough data for more accurate budget planning, you can always change the settings of your Google Ads account.
+Similarly, consider focusing on cost per conversion if your company aims to increase sales.
+And when you’ve got enough data for more accurate budget planning, you can always change the settings of your Google Ads accounts.

-Research, competitor, branded, high intent, top performers- your search campaigns will be divided into these categories, each of which is fluid in nature.
+Research, competitor, branded, high intent, top performers- your search campaigns will be divided into these categories, each of which is fluid.

-Technically, you should allocate most of your money for branded keywords.
+Technically, it would be best to allocate most of your money to branded keywords.
 Right?
 After all, you want your brand to dominate the market out there.
 But according to Google, you would need to buy these keywords for at least $97 per click.